 Sensors located in the carotid sinus (on both sides), the aortic arch, and the brachiocephalic trunk detect wall tension.
 These sensors trigger the baroreceptor reflex.

 When blood pressure increases, the action potential frequency in the pressoreceptors increases.
-The information is processed in the circulatory center in the rostroventrolateral medulla oblongata.
-Here, it causes a vagal stimulation.
-Its negative chronotropic effect on the heart decreases heart frequency and, therefore, the blood pressure.
+The information is processed in the circulatory center in the rostral ventrolateral medulla oblongata.
+Here, it causes vagal stimulation.
+Its negative chronotropic effect on the heart decreases heart rate and, therefore, the blood pressure.
 Also, the peripheral resistance vessels dilate in order to decrease total peripheral resistance.

 Hormones and vasoactive peptides also contribute to the regulation of blood pressure.
-Catecholamines play a very important role in this.
+Catecholamines also play a very important role.
 Adrenaline and noradrenaline concentrations increase to the tenfold level with physical strain.
 Via the α1-receptors, they mediate vasoconstriction, which results in increased mean arterial pressure.
-However, adrenaline also has affinity to β-receptors.
+However, adrenaline also has an affinity for β-receptors.
 In physiological concentrations, this affinity dominates and adrenaline leads to vasodilation in the skeletal muscles, the liver, and the myocardium.

 Angiotensin II leads to an increase in blood pressure.
 It plays an important role in the blood vessels of the kidney and only indirectly contributes to the systemic blood pressure.

-Adiuretin or antidiuretic hormone, ADH, induces the opening of aquaporin channels in the dells lining the collecting tubules of the kidney.
-Thus more water is reabsorbed and less is excreted.
+Adiuretin or antidiuretic hormone, ADH, induces the opening of aquaporin channels in the cells lining the collecting tubules of the kidney.
+Thus, more water is reabsorbed and less is excreted.
 This is considered an indirect regulation of the blood pressure.
-Additionally, in the event of a severe blood loss, adiuretin makes all vessels constrict, except for the cerebral and coronary vessels which react with vasodilation.
+Additionally, in the event of severe blood loss, adiuretin makes all vessels constrict, except for the cerebral and coronary vessels, which react with vasodilation.
 This way, adiuretin ensures sufficient blood supply of the heart and brain whenever a great blood loss occurs.